KillahPotatoes/KP-Liberation/README.md

 ## Changelog

 ### 0.951
+* Added: Boats at the stern of the Freedom for amphibious insertion
 * Tweaked: Syncing between server and clients after building a sector storage
 * Tweaked: Debug info output for sector production and logistic management
+* Tweaked: Production time lowered from 30 to 20 minutes (still testing concerning balancing)
+* Tweaked: Small things on each mission.sqm.
+Thanks to [Applejakerie](https://github.com/Applejakerie)
 * Fixed: Hostile map markers on Sahrani had a little offset from the map grid
 * Fixed: No intelobjects spawned at military bases